OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Defining a New View
 --------------------------------------------------------------------------------

-The views definitions are placed in ``/etc/one/fireedge/sunstone/`` directory.
+The views definitions are placed in the ``/etc/one/fireedge/sunstone/`` directory.
 Each view is defined by a folder (named as the view) with the needed configuration files inside.

 .. code::

     /etc/one/fireedge/sunstone/
     ...
     |-- admin/
+    |   |-- backup-tab.yaml           <--- the Backup tab configuration file
+    |   |-- file-tab.yaml             <--- the File tab configuration file
+    |   |-- host-tab.yaml             <--- the Host tab configuration file
+    |   |-- image-tab.yaml            <--- the Image tab configuration file
     |   |-- marketplace-app-tab.yaml  <--- the Marketplace App tab configuration file
+    |   |-- sec-group-tab.yaml        <--- the Security Group tab configuration file
     |   |-- vm-tab.yaml               <--- the VM tab configuration file
-    |   `-- vm-template-tab.yaml      <--- the VM Template tab configuration file
+    |   |-- vm-template-tab.yaml      <--- the VM Template tab configuration file
+    |   `-- vnet-tab.yaml             <--- the Virtual Network tab configuration file
     |-- sunstone-server.conf
     |-- sunstone-views.yaml           <--- the FireEdge Sunstone views main configuration
     `-- user/
+        ...
         |-- vm-tab.yaml               <--- the VM tab configuration file
-        `-- vm-template-tab.yaml      <--- the VM Template tab
+        `-- vm-template-tab.yaml      <--- the VM Template tab configuration file
     ...

 The easiest way to create a custom view is to copy the ``admin`` or ``user`` folder and modify its content as needed.
 After that, add the new view into ``/etc/one/fireedge/sunstone/sunstone-views.yaml``.

-.. _fireedge_sunstone_view_customization:

 View Customization
 --------------------------------------------------------------------------------

 On FireEdge Sunstone each view is defined by a folder that has the YAML files for the configured tabs.
-The content for those files is divided into sections that are described in the followings sections.
+The content for those files is divided into sections that are described in the following sections.

 In the following tables, the description field contains the expected behavior when is set to ``true``.

 .. note:: The attributes can be modified only if they come in the YAML file by default.
 If an attribute is not present, it has the same behavior as when it is set to false.

-.. _fireedge_sunstone_actions_customization:

 Actions
 --------------------------------------------------------------------------------